i0brendan0/pokeemerald-expanded-1-10-0/README.md

         - Talk to the egg lady in Lavaridge Town after entering the Hall of Fame.
             - You'll get a new egg each time you beat the Champion.
     - Event Items that unlock areas for Legendary Pokemon to be caught can now be obtained from the second floor of a Pokemon Center.
         - Some will be restricted on when they can be obtained.
+(TODO)
     - Upon entering the Hall of Fame for the first time, certain locations may have their wild Pokemon change.
         - Will mostly allow non-native Pokemon to be available without jamming them into post-game locations.
         - (Only Route 1 as of now.)
     - After giving back the Meteorite to Professor Cozmo, he'll give it back to you if you talk to him with a Deoxys in your party.
+    - After the player picks up the other fossil at the Desert Underpass, a random fossil will appear in the same spot daily.
+        - The scientist who resurrects fossils will now accept all non-Generation 3 fossils.

 ### New TMs - (51 through 120)